reachingisaskill/logtastic-logging-library/README.md

  * Finer controls for the signal handling functionality.
 It was added quite quickly to meet a need but it could be generalised to a more flexible interface.

+ * Look at the mutex handling again.
+I think I could use shared\_mutexes for a lot of locks to increase average access speed.
+There is also the potential to uses a spinlock but I think that is unecessary and I have already found that "cheap" (read: "terrible"...) implementations are not reliable with a high number of threads.